 Who should I contact if I have a complaint about a funeral home in New Hampshire?

-Hopefully you will find the services of your funeral home more than adequate, as most funeral professionals are very dedicated in their vocation.
-Unfortunately though, it does sometimes happen that you may have a complaint or grievance with a funeral home and you do not manage to resolve it directly with the funeral director.
+Hopefully, you will find your funeral home’s services more than adequate, as most funeral professionals are very dedicated to their vocation.
+Unfortunately, though, it does sometimes happen that you may have a complaint or grievance with a funeral home, and you do not manage to resolve it directly with the funeral director.
 In this case you should make your complaint in writing to the NH Board of Registration of Funeral Directors and Embalmers at 121 South Fruit Street, Concord, NH 03301.

-We hope this guide has helped to answer some of your immediate questions.
-Please check out our Library/info section for our full catalogue of resources to help you through the process of arranging a funeral.
-Feel free to contact us if we can be of any assistance with any further questions you may have.
+We hope this guide has answered some of your immediate questions.
+Please check out our Funeral Resources section for our full catalog of resources to help you through the process of arranging a funeral.
+Feel free to contact us if we can assist with any further questions.

 Resources: